• Can I join even if I don't plan to write any stories?

 How do I register for an account?

 I'm trying to register, but it keeps telling me that I didn't answer the spam test correctly even though I know the answer.
 What am I doing wrong?

-The answer to the spam test is only 1 word, the items Spike likes in his hot cocoa.
+The answer to the spam test is only ONE (1) word: the items Spike likes in his hot cocoa.
 Do not include any adjectives describing the items.
 Also, make sure you're spelling the word correctly and that the word is plural.
-If you don't know it, please don't ask us what it is since we won't give you the answer.
-You may want to consider a re-watch of the show.

 What ratings does the site use?